MicrosoftDocs/dynamics365smb-docs/business-central/inventory-how-work-nonstock-items.md

 ms.workload: na
 ms.search.keywords: non-inventoriable
 ms.search.forms: 5725, 5726, 5732
-ms.date: 20/06/2022
+ms.date: 06/20/2022
 ms.author: bholtorf

 ---
 # Work with Catalog Items

 Catalog items are items that you don't manage in [!INCLUDE[prod_short](includes/prod_short.md)] until you sell them.
 When you use the **Select Catalog Item** action to add a catalog item to a line on a sales order or quote, the catalog item is converted to a regular item.

 > [!NOTE]
 > You cannot select a catalog item from the **Sales Invoice** page.

 A catalog item typically has the item number of the vendor who supplies it.
 Before you can convert a catalog item to a normal item, you must specify how to convert vendor item numbers to your item numbering.
-For more information, see [To set up how catalog item numbers are converted to your own numbering](inventory-how-work-nonstock-items.md#to-set-up-how-catalog-item-numbers-are-converted-to-your-own-numbering).
+For more information, see [Specify how catalog item numbers are converted to your own numbering](#specify-how-catalog-item-numbers-are-converted-to-your-own-numbering).

-> [!Important]
+> [!IMPORTANT]
 > Catalog items are not to be mistaken with non-inventory items, which are regular items that are given the type **Non-Inventory** to keep them out of availability and costing calculations, for example, because they are only used internally and have a low cost.
 For more information, see [About Item Types](inventory-about-item-types.md).

 ## Create a catalog item